Here is a story of friendship. Oh, scrub that. I don’t have any.

 I had a few good friends whom I spent a lot of time with – Robert Brown, Kevin Freeman, Stuart Price, Mark Jolley, Jeffrey Jones, Ian “Stevo” Stevenson, who shared my passion for photography and amateur fishing at our local lake.
 I still manage to stay in touch with some of these guys.

 My mum had a lifelong friend called Norma, and we spent many a hour at her house on Cooper’s Rise, where I would play with their daughter Gillian.
-She had contracted polio as a baby and it caused her all sorts of problems, but she was a great little girl and she has grown into a beautiful woman.
+She had contracted a serious illness as a baby and it caused her all sorts of problems, but she was a great little girl, a great friend and she has grown into a beautiful woman.

 Through the power of Facebook, I have managed to re-engage with many of those treasured friends.